Integrating Stash Pay

 Fetch Purchase Status

 You can also retrieve purchase status manually by querying the payment endpoint.
-This approach requires you to poll the endpoint to check if a purchase has been completed.
+This approach requires polling the endpoint to check whether a purchase has been completed.

 Send a GET request to retrieve payment information: